DevDario/express-api-test/README.md

 # Express API

-- learning about expressJS by developing a simple API
+- learning about expressJS by developing a simple `users` CRUD API